ylatif/ylatif.github.io/index.md

 #subtitle: Post doctoral researcher in Robotics
 ---

+## About me

-I am a post-doctoral researcher at the Australian Center for Robotic Vision at the University of Adelaide node.
+I am a post-doctoral researcher at the Australian Institute for Machine Learning ([AIML](https://www.adelaide.edu.au/aiml/)) at the University of Adelaide.
+Previously, I was associate with the Australian Centre for Robotic Vision ([ACRV](https://roboticvision.org/)).

+The full list of publications I have been involved in can be found in the [publication](/publications) section.

 ## News